Version 3 / Last updated: 26 August 2021

 Malta International Airport p.l.c., a company registered under the laws of Malta with registration number C12663 and having its registered address at Malta International Airport, Luqa, LQA 4000, Malta, is the data controller and responsible for your personal data (hereinafter referred to as the “Company” “we”, “us” or “our”).

-We have appointed a Data Protection Officer (hereinafter referred to as the “DPO”) who is responsible for overseeing questions in relation to this Policy.
-If you have any questions about this Policy, including concerns about your personal data or our data collection practices, please contact our DPO via e-mail at firstname.lastname@example.org or via telephone on (+356) 2369 6268 during office hours.
+We have appointed a Data Protection Officer (hereinafter referred to as the “DPO”) who is responsible for overseeing questions in relation to this notice.
+If you have any questions about this notice, including concerns about your personal data or our data collection practices, please contact our DPO via e-mail at firstname.lastname@example.org or via telephone on (+356) 2369 6268 during office hours.

 (1) Site functionality cookies – these cookies allow you to navigate the site and use our features, such as “save flight”.